 Welcome to the Allergy Information Service

 Helmholtz Zentrum München aims to improve human health.
-Allergies are a major widespread disease at Helmholtz Zentrum München.
-With the support of the Federal Ministry of Health, we are setting up and evaluating an allergy information service for patients, their families and the interested public. ...read more
+Allergies are a major widespread disease.
+With the support of the Federal Ministry of Health, the Helmholtz Zentrum München is setting up and evaluating an allergy information service for patients, their families and the interested public. ...read more

 The website of the Allergy Information Service is directed primarily at patients and their family members.
 The objective is to present clear and concise information about the current state of knowledge regarding allergies and to report on new insights and advances in allergy research.